bayfrontmedia/php-validator/docs/validator.md

 - [Contains](rules.md#contains)

-In addition, the rule `nullable` is available to be used, which allows for an array key's value to be optionally `null`.
+In addition, the rule `nullable` is available to be used, which allows for an array key's value to optionally be `null`.

-- Rule names are in camel-case with the first letter being lowercase
+- [Rule names](rules.md) are in camel-case with the first letter being lowercase
 - Rules are separated by a pipe (`|`)
 - Rule parameters are added with a colon (`:`) separated by a comma (`,`)